SeedTactics/fms-insight/docs/client-backup-viewer.md

-Despite this, the FMS Insight log database does contain a wealth of historical data that is helpful for [analyzing the cell](client-flexibility-analysis.md) as well as the production history for each serial.
+Despite this, the FMS Insight log database does contain a wealth of historical data that is helpful for [analyzing the cell](client-flexibility-analysis) as well as the production history for each serial.
 Thus the SQLite databases can be periodically backed up to maintain an archive of historical log data.
 The _FMS Insight Backup Viewer_ program is a desktop application which allows you to open the SQLite database file